samishakoor/samishakoor/README.md

 I am passionate about my work and I know how to get the job done in an effective manner.
 During my university tenure , I have learnt many skills that are market and industry competitive.
 Some of my skills are mentioned below:

 📌 Front-End Developer at a Beginner Level
-📌 Project Based C/C++/C# Programming.
+📌 Project Based C/C++/C# Programming
-📌 Game Developer at a Beginner level.
+📌 Game Developer at a Beginner level

 Similarly, I have worked on many programming projects which have increased my knowledge to solve different industry competitive problems during my tenure.
 Some of my projects are: